 Apply for the Master of Arts (Thesis) (MA(Thesis))Apply Now

 Apply for the Postgraduate Diploma in Arts Subjects (PGDipArts) through the Dunedin campus in 2022Apply Now

 Film and Media Studies is one of two majors offered by the Media, Film and Communication Studies Programme.
 The other major is Communication Studies.

 Why study Media, Film and Communication?

-Our courses will challenge your mind, broaden your views, and help you develop an increased awareness of transformations in society and culture.
+Our courses will challenge your thinking, broaden your views and help you develop an increased awareness of the role of media in transforming society and culture.

-Our goal is to prepare students to take their place as responsible and engaged citizens, who are critical, creative and innovative, equipped to connect with a diverse and fast-changing media world and to productively contribute to their communities and chosen professions.
-To serve this goal, our scholarship and teaching is interdisciplinary, inventive, and practical.
+Our mission is to prepare students to engage critically and creatively in an increasingly mediated world and allow them to contribute to their communities and chosen professional field.
+To serve this goal, our scholarship and teaching is interdisciplinary, inventive and practical.

-We have a well-established record of teaching and research, and staff who are internationally recognised in their disciplines.
+We have a well-established record of teaching and research, with staff who are internationally recognised in their disciplines.

 No prior background is required.